 8 CNY decorations to make under 5 minutes

 CNY can be an expensive, tiring and even time-consuming affair with all the spring cleaning, decorating and making sure everything is up to standard for visitations.
-These decorating tips can hopefully help make life just a little easier during the festive season, so you can spend time and energy on the things that truly matter.
+These quick CNY decor ideas can hopefully help make life just a little easier during the festive season, so you can spend time and energy on the things that truly matter.

-For more on how to get your home CNY-ready:
+For more guides to get your home CNY-ready:

 Additional photography by Nicole Ang.